Batman: The Video Game: Gameplay

-Batman: The Video Game is a platform game featuring five levels.
-The game has a feature that was unusual in side-scrolling platform games at the time, largely to the NES itself.
-Unlike Sunsoft's Batman for the Mega Drive/Genesis, which features the grappling hook, Batman has the ability to do a wall jump.
+Batman: The Video Game is a platformer that has five levels.
+The game has a feature that was unusual in side-scrolling platformers at the time, largely to the NES itself.
+Unlike Sunsoft's Batman for the Mega Drive/Genesis, that features the grappling hook, Batman has the ability to do a wall jump, which is reminiscent of wall scaling in Ninja Gaiden.
 He is able to use three projectile weapons: the batarang, batdisk, and batpoon, which are powered by pellet cartridges.

-Though officially tied to the 1989 film, the plot of the game bears very little resemblance.
-The stages in the game consists of the Gotham City Streets, Axis Chemical Plant, Gotham Sewers, Mysterious Laboratory, and the Gotham Cathedral Belltower.
-A number of notable DC Universe villains appear as low-level minions in the game, including Deadshot, KGBeast, Maxie Zeus, Heat Wave, Shakedown, and Nightslayer.
+Though officially tied to the 1989 live-action adaptation, the plot bears very little resemblance to the story of the film.
+The stages consist of the Gotham City Streets, Axis Chemical Plant, Gotham Sewers, Mysterious Laboratory, and the Gotham Cathedral Belltower.
+A number of notable DC Universe villains appear as low-level minions, including Deadshot, KGBeast, Maxie Zeus, Heat Wave, Shakedown, and Nightslayer.

-The bosses in the game are Killer Moth, a device known as the Machine Intelligence System, Electrocutioner, a machine known as the Dual-Container Alarm, Firebug, and the Joker.
-The penultimate boss will be skipped in the continued play if the player reached the Joker previously, so the player can directly fight the Joker next time.
+The bosses are Killer Moth, a device called the Machine Intelligence System, Electrocutioner, a machine known as the Dual-Container Alarm, Firebug, and the Joker.
+The penultimate boss will be skipped in the continued play if the player reached the Joker previously, so the Joker can be fought directly next time.

 Development

+After games like Super Arabian (developed 1983) began Sunsoft's transition from arcade games to the home console market, the developer turned to IP, licensing Batman from Warner Brothers for US$1 million (¥150M).
+Negotiations for the game rights began before the movie was completed, and development staff were able to visit Tim Burton's set in London to better understand the look and feel of the film.

-The prototype version of the game had some significant differences, such as a 1UP icon and entirely different cutscenes.
-Originally, the game's final boss was Firebug, and there was no Joker boss.
+The prototype version had some significant differences, like a 1UP icon and entirely altered cutscenes.
+The final boss was originally Firebug, and the Joker was not present.
 Instead, Batman is shown defeating the Joker in the ending cutscene.
 The art and dialogue were changed from the prototype to the final version to better reflect the look and events from the film.